PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 already expose complete mutation evidence and whether any cleanup-only path requires net tensor-count accounting before adding a new observation point.
 Commit and push only; do not create or update a pull request.

+## Very-late normalization mutation characterization checkpoint

+The very-late Gather/Constant normalization runner builds four ordered invocations but currently discards the tuple returned by `run_recovery_invocations()`.
+The child schemas comprise one Gather-axis key, three constant-input fold keys, two redundant-Cast keys, and two normalization-Pad keys.

+The flatten global-normalization Pad owner unconditionally prunes unused tensors even when its rewrite count is zero.
+A prune-hook contract now freezes that cleanup-only path.
+Therefore a complete cluster summary requires all eight fixed mutation keys plus a clamped net tensor reduction measured around the whole cluster.

+Three strict expected-failure contracts require the runner's ordered tuple, a fixed-schema `summarize_very_late_gather_constant_normalization_mutations()` helper, and lowerer assignments for `very_late_normalization_tensor_count`, `very_late_normalization_results`, and `_very_late_normalization_stats` before the final dynamic-Reshape resolution.
+Focused characterization is `9 passed, 3 xfailed`.

+At implementation, return the existing ordered tuple without another pass, validate exactly four results in the pure summary, and measure only the cluster-wide tensor delta in the lowerer.
+Keep the summary observation-only;
+do not add reconciliation or alter the shared pass-state scope.
+Validate very-late orchestration, constant-fold/Cast, normalization-Pad, shared-context, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.